Meet Our Recipients

-Formed locally in 2013, Beat the Streets is an after-school wrestling-academic initiative providing wrestling, mentoring, academic support, health, wellness and sports nutrition services to middle and high school students in Providence, Central Falls and Narragansett.
-The program, which combines academic tutoring with wrestling practice and competition, serves over 500 students.
-The Beat the Streets organizational model serve students in additional U.S. cities such as Philadelphia, Baltimore and Detroit.
+Formed locally in 2013, Beat the Streets is an after-school initiative providing wrestling, mentoring, academic tutoring, health, wellness and sports nutrition services to over 500 middle and high school students in Providence, Central Falls and Narragansett.
+Their model also serves students in Philadelphia, Baltimore and Detroit.

 Spindle City Ballet

-Founded in 1999 in Fall River to serve the South Coast community, Spindle City Ballet’s mission is to develop dancers’ artistic and technical abilities through performances and presentations.
-The ballet operates a Dance Academy offering a range of dance classes in classical ballet, modern dance, tap, jazz and hip hop.
+Founded in 1999 in Fall River, Spindle City Ballet’s mission is to develop dancers’ artistic and technical abilities through performances and presentations.
+The ballet operates a dance academy offering a range of dance classes in classical ballet, modern dance, tap, jazz and hip hop.
 Performances take place each year at various venues in Fall River.

 The College Crusade

-The College Crusade of Rhode Island is an innovative nonprofit organization founded in 1989 to reduce high school dropout rates and increase educational and career success for low-income urban youth.
-Each year we serve approximately 3,900 Crusaders from Rhode Island’s most economically disadvantaged families in Providence, Pawtucket, Central Falls, Woonsocket, and Cranston.
+The College Crusade of Rhode Island, an innovative non-profit founded in 1989, works to reduce high school dropout rates and increase educational, and career success for low-income urban youth.
+They serve approximately 3,900 students per year from economically disadvantaged families in Providence, Pawtucket, Central Falls, Woonsocket, and Cranston.